Fences and retaining walls

 For fences above 2 metres in height, you will need to obtain a referral agency response from Council.

-The Queensland Department of Justice and Attorney General website also provides more information about dividing fences, including a guide with a suggested plan of action which may be helpful in avoiding conflict with your neighbours about fencing and trees.
+When building and repairing fences, you must comply with the Neighbourhood Disputes Resolution Act 2011 which covers fences that divide adjoining land.
+The Act aims to help you obtain a contribution from your neighbour for a dividing fence.
+The Queensland Department of Justice and Attorney General website provides more information about dividing fences, including a guide with a suggested plan of action to help avoid conflict with your neighbours.

 The standard for fencing around a swimming pool is contained in the following legislation:

 - AS1926.1 -2007 Swimming Pool Safety Part 1: Fencing for swimming pools

 - AS1926.2 -1995 Swimming Pool Safety Part 2: Location of fencing for private swimming pools